MarineEvoEcoLab/Lab_Website/content/research/Selection.md

     <div style="display: flex; align-items: center; justify-content: left; text-align: justify;">
       <img src="Selection.png" alt="Sequencer Icon" width="200" style="margin-right: 40px;">
       <div>
         The environmental impacts of an ever-growing human population cross multiple spatial and temporal boundaries, and marine organisms experience all of these stressors simultaneously, increasing the need for research on synergistic effects.
-Current research uses controlled, factorial exposure experiments to measure phenotypic and genotypic changes of larvae after exposure to ocean acidification conditions, sewage effluent, and the combination of the two.
       </div>
     </div>